If Quanice Hayes had been given my brain, he would not have been shot by Portland police.

 Could it be that even those who felt sadness at a mother’s and grandmother’s loss also silently believed this young man had brought them unnecessary grief by his behavior?

-As the coffin bearing Hayes’ body was led out of the church and into a hearse, about 50 people gathered outside in a soulless and rote kind of protest: A woman with a bullhorn yelled, “Say my name!” and the crowd yelled back, “Quanice Hayes!”
+As the casket bearing Hayes’ body was led out of the church and into a hearse, about 50 people gathered outside in a soulless and rote kind of protest: A woman with a bullhorn yelled, “Say my name!” and the crowd yelled back, “Quanice Hayes!”

 Some of the protesters have been among those who have taken over Portland City Council meetings in the past couple of months, demanding the right to speak at length and demanding immediate reforms in the police bureau and immediate end to homelessness.